dcyoung/dcyoung.github.io/_pages/cookbook.md

 ### Feasibility Test

 - before more extensive testing... build confidence in the feasibility of the approach
+- is there a clear ground truth?
+Good cost functions come from comparison w/ definitive ground truth, and are undermined by ambiguity in the interpretation of data.
+- do the data/labels permit a linear representation of error?
+A deeper intuition will favor paradigms which permit a linear representation of error - ie: an intuitive metric communicating HOW bad a prediction is.
+For example, if you need to predict an angle... a cost function considering HOW similar (angular difference) the prediction is to the ground truth will likely result in stronger learning compared to a cost function which only interprets results as binary  ("correct" or "incorrect").
+- Intuition: If the data supports a clear + consistent ground truth, and task performance can be measured in a linear fashion, then you can be confident a model will learn the task.
 - constantly on the lookout for early indicators of strong signal in the data
 - feasibility tests
   - Unsupervised approach